 The explosion of Facebook’s Messenger has opened the floodgates for brands looking to get in front of their followings.
 Marketing via Messenger is no longer uncharted territory as Facebook acknowledges the potential of messenger-based marketing including:

-Messenger’s massive reach of well over one billion active monthly users
+Messenger’s massive reach of well over 1.3 billion active monthly users

 Ads via Messenger don’t require any sort of opt-in process (think: email marketing) or the installation of a native app to reach followers